Moonsong-Labs/storage-hub/pallets/providers/README.md

 ### Ensuring Data Redundancy

 > [!IMPORTANT]
 > The runtime cannot ensure that all the data stored from an insolvent Storage Provider would be recovered.
-It is up to users and other Storage Providers to ensure data redundancy since the runtime has no knowledge of file keys stored by whom.

-In the event when a BSP would become insolvent, the entire network of BSPs are responsible to regain data redundancy for the data they lost.

-To accomplish this, an off-chain indexer is required to discover the file keys which were stored by that insolvent Storage Provider.
-This is necessary since the runtime does not hold any file key in data in storage.
+Given that the runtime has no knowledge of file keys stored by whom, it is up to external services to expose information of the files that are lost so that new storage requests can be initiated.
+Such external services can be indexer services or MSPs which are expected to run an indexer as well.

 Any account can call the `add_redundancy` extrinsic which requires a proof of inclusion of a given file key and the number of required BSPs needed to fulfill this request.
-The root is checked to be a current Bucket or BSP’s forest root to ensure that the file key does indeed exist as part of a Storage Provider's forest.
+The root is checked to be the current forest root of insolvent Storage Provider to ensure that the file key does indeed exist as part of a Storage Provider's forest.

 This creates a traditional storage request with the specified amount of BSPs required.
 The caller of the extrinsic can optionally pass a list of data servers for the file key, which then is marked in the storage request for the volunteers to request the data from.
-The caller is be able to obtain this information from the off-chain indexer.
+The caller is able to obtain this information from the off-chain indexer.

-If the file was originally stored by an MSP, it is up to the user of the lost file or files within a bucket to execute the `transfer_file` or `transfer_bucket` extrinsics exposed by the file system pallet to move the data to a new MSP.

 #### Incentives and Storage Cleanup

 For every file key submitted for redundancy which was stored by an insolvent Storage Provider, the caller is rewarded with a configurable amount of tokens which must be less than the slash factor to prevent abuse.

-The runtime accrues the file size of each file key submitted for redundancy for the given insolvent Storage Provider.
-Once the total accrued file size reaches the total data size stored by the insolvent Storage Provider, the Storage Provider is deleted from the runtime.
+The runtime will automatically remove the file keys from the insolvent provider's forest.
+Once the forest root becomes an empty root, the Storage Provider is removed from storage.

 This process ensures that total redundancy is regained before the insolvent Storage Provider is removed from the network.